rht-labs/tech-exercise/docs/6-secret-management-in-saap/2-devworkspaces.md

 We specified the GitLab repositories deployed for your user into our Devworkspace as projects.

 You can view these projects in bottom left window named `Che (workspace)`.
+Browse the content by clicking on either of folders.

 ![devspace-projects](images/devspace-projects.png)